CarSmallGuo/flutter_oshm/release-notes/Flutter 3.27.4-ohos 1.0.1 ReleaseNote.en.md

 This version is an OpenHarmony version based on Flutter 3.27.4.
 This version supports and improves the capabilities of the OpenHarmony platform and improves stability.

 ## New Features
-- Default LTPO enabledinput box
-- Add hover event
-- When compiling and uploading debug engine products, the default setting is to not use the unptimized option

 ## Bugfix
 - When rendering images beyond the texture range, do not use scalePixels to accelerate the rendering of large images